pbouzakis/spak/doc/philosophy.md

     index.js  <- entry point of our component.
 ```

 If your boundary objects have enough logic, then it might be a good idea to write tests for them.
-In the above we have two objects.
+In the example above, we have two objects.
 The form object will implement the `Presenter` and must contain both `showError` and `showItemAddedMessage`.
 It can use whatever UI framework it likes to achieve this (react, angular, knockout, etc).
 The repo is implemented using HTML local storage, however it does this, it *MUST* have a `fetchOrderById` method and `createItem` method.

 ## Useful Resources